 Common reasons for squealing noises is an overloaded washing machine.
 Frequent overloading of the washer places a strain on the tub bearings, drive belt and drive pulley.
 As they begin to wear out, they will produce a squealing sound.

 Metal snaps, buckles or loose change loose in the inner tub could produce a slight sound of occasional clanking or scraping, but if the noise is unusually loud there may be objects stuck in the outer tub or drain pump.
 Broken shock absorbers on a front-load washer or balance springs on a top-load washer could also cause a loud clanking noise.
 If you hear this washing machine noise, schedule a service call.

 You might hear an occasional grinding noise when the washing machine reverses the direction in the spin cycle - this is normal.
 But if you’re hearing a grinding sound during agitation, the motor coupling on a direct-drive washer might be broken.
 The grinding noise might be present on a belt-drive washer when the drive pulley or drive belt wears out and breaks.
 Worn out drum bearings can also cause a grinding sound.

-Watch our video to see what the possible causes of these washing machine problems are as well as ways to solve the issues.
+Watch our video to see what the common causes of top-loading washing machine noises are as well as ways to solve the issues.